-This page will contain regular updates about A Mundane Comedy, Halcyon founder Dominic Kelleher's new book, which will be published in early 2020.
-We will be publishing extracts on this site and across social media from the first quarter of 2020.
+This page will contain regular updates about A Mundane Comedy, Halcyon founder Dominic Kelleher's new book, which will be published later in 2020.
+We will be publishing extracts on this site and across social media from the second quarter of 2020.
 Please feel free to contact us with any questions about the book.

 Please see the first extract below.

 This book is about what’s going wrong in the world, and about how people are trying to make things better, a hard task made harder still by the fact that, while we have the illusion of constancy, our lives are in fact characterised by continuous change, both out there in the physical world and inside our heads.

 Every moment of our lives, we’re changing, from our ageing cells, to the air that we breathe, to the food and water we consume and the feelings we feel and the thoughts we think.
 We are continuously buffeted by both outer forces – climate, the environment in which we live, how physically secure we feel, and also by inner emotions - whether we feel happy, or depressed, or at peace etc. And all this change occurs at three levels - personal (i.e. involving us as individuals), organisational (in our families, schools, companies and myriad other groups) and societal (in our countries and across the world).

 Keep in view all the different dimensions of reality and focus simultaneously on the personal, the local and the universal - Theodore Zeldin, Intimate History of Humanity